 Closed on Sundays.

 After the real antique deal as opposed to “vintage-inspired”?
 Make an appointment with Jane Bourvis.
 This one of a kind boutique in the heart of boho Portobello specialises in restoring and re-creating wedding dresses from the ’20s and ’30s using vintage silks and embroideries to ensure that every dress is unique.
 The term “Aladdin’s cave” is justified when referring to Bourvis’s boutique, where the prettiest of gowns are draped from the ceilings, politely begging to be tried on.
 By appointment only.

 020 896 45603

 Open every afternoon from Tuesday to Saturday.

 As its name suggests, Belgravia boutique Le Spose di Gio is unapologetically Italian.
 All of the label’s dresses are made in Milan using locally sourced fabrics, so brilliant craftsmanship is a given.
 London is home to the brand’s only wedding boutique outside of Italy (where it has five established boutiques), and it’s a destination for the most elegant yet light fairytale gowns.
 Appointments cost £30, but are free on Wednesdays and Thursdays.

 Closed Sundays and Mondays.

-Browns is renowned for its edit of the most exciting designer labels, and its Bridal outpost has become a byword for upmarket Mayfair elegance.
+Browns is renowned for its edit of the most exciting designer labels, and its bridal outpost has become a byword for upmarket Mayfair elegance.
 It dubs itself London’s most exclusive bridal boutique, and it’s certainly up there: Expect plush surroundings and to-die-for gowns from world-famous brands such as Marchesa and Viktor & Rolf.
-The boutique also stocks some lesser-known household names (but which are revered in the bridal world), such as Galia Lahav and Mira Zwillinger.
+The boutique also stocks lesser-known names revered in the bridal world, such as Galia Lahav and Mira Zwillinger.
 Appointments cost £30 for a one-hour slot but are redeemable with a purchase.

 020 7034 140